dawidolko/Computer-Networks/README.md

 ## **Repository Structure:**
 /Projects: This folder contains various projects that use programming and networking.
 Each project has its own folder with description and source code.

-/Scripts: In this folder you will find useful scripts and tools that can help you work with computer networks.
+/Labs: In this folder you will find useful scripts and tools that can help you work with computer networks.

-/Tutorials: Here you will find a collection of tutorials, presentations, documentation and articles related to computer networking.

 ## **How ​​to start:**